 couple splashes of liquid smoke

-- Cook rice according to package directions, with a bit of bouillon in the water if desired.
-Brown rice typically takes around 40 minutes.
+- Cook rice your preferred method, with a bit of bouillon or pinch of salt if desired.
+Brown rice typically takes around 40 to 50 minutes.

 - Meanwhile, cook onion in olive oil over medium heat until slightly softened, about 4 minutes.